polkadot-dropit/docs/docs/vision/lifetime.md

 Parachains on Polkadot do not replicate their full state on Polkadot.
 Instead, only the state root of DropIt is permanently stored on the relay chain.

-This means no matter how heavy or bloated DropIt becomes, the Polkadot ecosystem will be unaffected by this
+This means no matter how heavy or bloated DropIt becomes, the Polkadot itself will be unaffected.

 ### Disposing